Home advantage: Advantages

 The strength of the home advantage varies for different sports, regions, seasons, and divisions.
 For all sports, it seems to be strongest in the early period after the creation of a new league.
 The effect seems to have become somewhat weaker in some sports in recent decades.

-Adams & Kupper (1994) described home-field advantage as an expertise deficiency.
+Richard Adams and Susan Kupper described home-field advantage as an expertise deficiency.
 They demonstrated that, in theory and in practice, home-field advantage decreases as superiority of performance increases.
 They also showed that home-field advantage is not applicable for no-hit major league baseball games for pitchers who either replicated performance by winning two or more no-hitters or amassed a large number of career wins.
 Their general finding was that home-field advantage is a metric for the inability to maintain performance independent of environment and that this metric is inversely related to variables of expertise.

 In recognition of the difficulty in winning away matches, cup competitions in association football often invoke the away goals rule.
 Away goals can also sometimes be used to separate teams level on points and goal difference in league competitions.